docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 The Data Browser panel is your window into the JavaScript engine.
 It displays all live data defined in the current context, as a list of variables with their current values.
 If execution has stopped at a breakpoint, it shows variables that have been defined using var in the current function, and the function arguments.
-To show variables defined in the global or calling scope, use the Call Stack to change the context (see "The call stack" on page 34).
+To show variables defined in the global or calling scope, use the Call Stack to change the context (see :ref:`the-call-stack`).
 You can use the Data Browser to examine and set variable values.
 Click a variable name to show its current value in the edit field at the top of the panel.
 To change the value, enter a new value and press ENTER.
 If a variable is Read only, the edit field is